 There are no requirements for importing human ashes into Australia.
 There are requirements however, in relation to the container used to hold the ashes.
 It should be free from contaminants such as soil, and containers made from wood must be declared to the Department of Agriculture, Fisheries and Forestry on arrival.

 If you plan to carry ashes with you, it is advisable to contact the airline or shipping line prior to travelling.
 Those organisations may have requirements to be met when human ashes are carried by a passenger or included in luggage.

 - as, or with, unaccompanied personal effects (UPEs), they will be cleared as your UPEs

-- as cargo (with a bill of lading or airway bill as required), the Department of Agriculture and Water Resources will facilitate clearance without any written declaration being required
+- as cargo (with a bill of lading or airway bill as required), the Department of Agriculture, Fisheries and Forestry will facilitate clearance without any written declaration being required

 - by post or mail; please check with